REStud/guidance/projects.md

 # 4. Automate parsing of READMEs
 so that authors receive immediate feedback
+- [ ] check https://readme.so/ for inspiration and tech solutions

 # 5. Create Docker images for replications
 ## Resources